toddbranch/ECE382/notes/L13/index.md

 Talk about memory-mapped vs port IO.

+Port IO typically uses a special set of instructions to access ports, while memory mapped IO uses the same instructions and address space.

 ## GPIO

 General Purpose Input Output (GPIO) is the default peripheral available on your ports.
 When configured in output mode, this allows you to drive each bit individually to logic high or low.
 When configured in input mode, you can read logic high or low from an external source.
 It's perfectly acceptable to have some pins be output and others input on the same port.